rtmigo/bisection_dart/README.md

 are also implemented.

 In both Dart and Python, these functions find the same elements.
 However, in `bisection`, the indexes of the elements are returned, not their values.
-This is done for more flexibility.
+This gives a more flexibility.

 Python `bisect` docs   | Dart `bisection`
 -----------------------|--------------------------------------